 Wisdom tooth usually appears during your adult years and generally removed when it became impacted.
-Learn more facts from the Department of Oral and Maxillofacial Surgery at National Dental Centre Singapore.
+Get more facts from the Department of Oral and Maxillofacial Surgery at National Dental Centre Singapore.

 Mention wisdom tooth surgery and people usually wince.
 Many avoid seeing a dentist until the pain in their teeth becomes unbearable, but such delays can lead to complications.

 National Dental Centre Singapore (NDCS), a member of the

 SingHealth group, said: "I've seen patients who needed to be hospitalised because they procrastinated.
 An infection can develop, potentially compromising a patient’s airway and ability to swallow.
 People often wait till the last minute because they are afraid and unaware of problems an infected wisdom tooth can cause if not attended to."

 Wisdom teeth are also known as the third (rearmost) molars.
 We typically have four – two each in the upper and lower jaws, one on either side.
 They are associated with wisdom because they usually erupt between the later growing ages of 16 and 21.

 Some studies suggest that wisdom teeth could once have been useful, when human jawbones were bigger and could accommodate their fully erupted size.
 But over the centuries, with a diet of softer, processed food, our jawbones gradually shrank – providing less space for teeth to grow.
 This has led to most wisdom teeth, especially those in the lower jaw, being impacted.